MasteryEducation/SecuritiesExamsMastery.ca/content/csc/24/3/index.md

 - [ ] TFSA
 - [ ] RDSP

-> **Explanation:** The Registered Education Savings Plan (RESP) is expressly for funding education, often supplemented by government grants like the CESG.
+> **Explanation:**( The Registered Education Savings Plan (RESP) is expressly for funding education, often supplemented by government grants like the CESG.)

----

 ### Why might a high-income earner prioritize an RRSP over a TFSA?